 - Support for Active Directory

 Speed & Memory

-If your PC is lacking memory, you notice it right away as soon as you hit one of those webpages with videos and other heavy elements.
+If your gaming PC is lacking memory, you notice it right away as soon as you hit one of those webpages with videos and other heavy elements.
 On a system with good memory, it’s not even noticeable, but on a system with limited memory, you’ll end up having your entire computer locked up while you’re looking at a spinning wheel.

 Cheap consumer PCs typically come with less memory than business PC’s.
 In the case of the two HP computers we discussed above, the consumer PC had half the memory of the business PC.
 Plus, you’re often limited in how much you can upgrade memory on a consumer PC and may find that you’re stuck with a slow performer that can’t be upgraded.

 Because business computers are designed to last longer, it’s easier to find their parts for any needed repairs.
 With a shorter lifespan, consumer PC’s can have parts that are more difficult to find just a few years into their lifespan, especially because big box stores are always trying to sell a newer model.

 You know those programs that come loaded on your new computer that you never asked for?
 Then when you open one up, you find out its really more of an advertisement to get you to buy something?
 Bloatware can carry significant privacy and security risks with it, and consumer PCs tend to be loaded with it, much more so than business PCs.

 Get Help Choosing the Best Computer for Your Needs & Budget

 Don’t be tempted to choose a PC based upon price only or you could end up with a device that doesn’t perform and that you have to replace much sooner than you want to.
 Our team at Neuron Computers can help you choose the right technology that’s both budget-friendly and has the performance and lifespan you need.
 We provide computers able to editing videos with intel core and dedicated graphics card, all in one computers.
 We are a company where you can buy cheap computers